Global health risks and tomorrow’s challenges

 Training health professionals on One Health

 We are committed to support the sustainable improvement of the capacities of national Veterinary Services.
 That is why we have partnered with the World Health Organization (WHO) to develop joint One Health training programmes.
-Key first steps of this initiative included the roll-out of multi-sectorial national seminars in countries aimed at strengthening collaboration between their human and animal health sectors.
+Key first steps of this initiative included the roll-out of multi-sectoral national seminars in countries aimed at strengthening collaboration between their human and animal health sectors.
 These seminars provide participants from national authorities with countless opportunities to improve dialogue, coordination and collaboration across sectors.

 A dedicated WHO/WOAH working group has also been created to focus specifically on networking in order to build a global One Health learning community that shares common values.
 Our joint trainings aim to be the starting point of a long history of cooperation to build communities where Members can learn over time but also from each other.